signalfx/azure-function-csharp/README.md

 ### Using the Metric Wrapper

+Create a MetricWrapper with the ExecutionContext
-Wrap the code inside the handler as followed:
+Wrap your code in try-catch-finally, disposing of the wrapper finally.
 ```cs
 using azurefunctioncsharp